-Face-to-face high school teachers will submit each student's final letter grade into Badger Web within one week of the class's conclusion.
-The grade entered in Badger Web should reflect the cumulative letter grade for all course work across all terms.
+Face-to-face high school teachers will submit each concurrent enrollment student's final letter grade into Badger Web within one week of the class's conclusion.
+The grade entered in Badger Web should reflect the cumulative letter grade for all course work across all terms and should follow the Snow College recommended grading scheme below.